bartmika/django-countdowntimer-model/README.md

 # django-countdowntimer-model

+## About

 Abstract countdown timer model to use in your Django projects.

+## Minimum Requirements

+* Python 3.7

+* Django 3.0.5

 ## Installation